vvvv666/greenfield-docs/src/guide/get-started.md

 ---

 ::: warning
-**Please note that data and test assets on the test network may be periodically cleared, and please do not rely on Greenfield to save important data on the test network.**
+**Please note we will reset the test network around every two weeks, the data and test assets on the test network may be periodically cleared, and please do not rely on Greenfield to save important data on the test network.**
 :::